"California Sprint Car

 In 1972 Hirst and Hinds added a claimer division to the program and three divisions raced weekly for points.
 In addition to adding stock cars to the regular program, they added special events such as powderpuff derbies and sponsor races before resigning in 1973.

 Although he was no longer involved with the management, Hinds remained very active in the local sport for the many years that followed.
-He attended the events weekly up 2004, when he passed away.
-In honor of his commitment to the sport and the community that surrounds it, a special race has been scheduled in his honor on Saturday, May 5, with the fourth annual "Tribute to Al Hinds" featuring the Civil War Sprint Cars and additional winnings.
+He attended the events weekly up until his passing in 2004.
+In honor of his commitment to the sport and the community that surrounds it, a special race takes place annually with the Thompson's Auto Center "Tribute to Al Hinds" featuring the Civil War Sprint Cars and additional winnings.

 The following year the duo stepped down from their successful reign and Placerville Speedway underwent a series of short-term custody changes.
 The next three years saw management become a team effort between four individuals, Bob Rodriguez, Tom Snider, John Henderson and Andy Kovach.
 While the other three eventually resigned, Kovach stayed involved and teamed up with the late George Stefanski of Placerville in 1975.
 Much like Hinds, Stefanski was all about improvement, enlarging the track and making several facility enhancements.
 The local team operated the track for four years, during which time Super Stocks joined the program and hardtops transformed into super modifieds.